Mourning warbler: Conservation

-According to the North American Breeding Bird Survey, Mourning Warbler populations have declined by about 43% in the last 50 years.
-However, they are still categorized as a species of least concern with 17 million estimated as a global breeding population by Partners in Flight.
-As they have a preference for disturbed forests, they may be benefitting from human development that may be negatively effecting the habitats of other bird species.
+According to the North American Breeding Bird Survey, mourning warbler populations have declined by about 43% in the last 50 years.
+However, they are still categorized as a species of least concern with 14 million estimated as a global breeding population by Partners in Flight.
+Partners in flight generates conservation plans such as prescribed burnings and other active disturbances to create habitat for the mourning warbler.
+Hiking trails in Ontario have set a precedent in conservation for mourning warblers.
+Breeding mourning warblers are most common in parts of the forest without hiking trails.
+This led to the placement of trails with mourning warblers and other ground nesting birds in mind, as to not disturb them and other ground nesting species.